wp-plugins/woocommerce/readme.txt

 3. WooCommerce sales reports

 == Changelog ==

+= 1.2.2 =
+* Minor fixes and optimisations
+* Tweaked 'pay' emails
+* Check at top of email templates to make sure they are not accessed directly
+* Fixes for hiding order notes from feeds etc
+* Added transients to main query to improve performance
+* Improved products class and get_related function
+* Removed subcats when paged
+* Category widget now supports hierarchy/counts
+* woocommerce-page body class for *all* woocommerce pages
+* Fix active class in wp_list_pages for shop page
+* Ability to register from my account page
+* Option to show size/weight on attributes tab
+* Added logger class for debugging
+* Logs folder added upon install with htaccess added to prevent access
+* Ability to make layered nav an "OR" query so you can expand your search rather than filter it
+* Tweaked coupon logic.
+Excluded coupons (for product discounts) don't get a product discount, but valid products do
+* Prevent checkout being submitted twice
+* Made order notes optional
+* PayPal standard stores payer email address
+* Added handling for paypal reversal and refunded statuses
+* Downloads check order status is completed before allowing access - to do this we've added a new column to the permissions table (order id).
+Existing rows will be updated upon activation.
+* Formatted address shows full state name
+* State field shows 'select a state by default'
+* Country defaults to base country on checkout
+* Fixed upload directory
+* Added customer note email notifications

 = 1.2.1 - 10/11/2011 =
 * Reworked downloadable and virtual products - now variations can be downloadable/virtual too making it more flexible